milliQan-sw/milliqanOffline/Run3Detector/README.md

+### Output tree contents

+Each event of the tree contains several vectors storing details such as the channel, nPE, area and time of the pulses.
+The most important are summarised below:

+- chan: channel that recorded the pulse
+- layer: layer of channel
+- area: area of the pulse in pVs
+- nPE: number of photons contained in pulse (determined through SPE calibration, approximate)
+- duration: pulse duration in ns
+- height: maximum amplitude in pulse in mV
+- time: uncalibrated time of pulse in ns
+- time_module_calibrated: calibrated time of pulse in ns (currently the same as time)
+- ipulse: pulse index

+In addition there are quantities that provide a single per channel measure of the noise and activity in each channel per event.
+These are vectors of length = number of channels (rather than number of pulses).

+- sidebandMean: the mean of the first 50ns of the waveform (this period is not used to find pulses)
+- sidebandRMS: the RMS of the first 50ns of the waveform

 ### Compiling the code:

 For the compilation to succeed, one must specify the path to the MilliDAQ shared object file (libMilliDAQ.so) and `ConfigurationReader.cc` in the compile script